 If you are buying or selling your strata property it is important to know that it is compulsory for all properties to have a valid pool safety certificate.
 Before buying, selling or renting in a strata scheme we would recommend advising your agent or property manager to request a copy of the pool safety certificate from the Community Manager to ensure that the shared facilities are compliant and safe for you to enjoy.

-If you have any concerns about the safety or maintenance of the pool in your strata community please notify your Building Manager or Community Manager directly.
+If you have any concerns about the safety or maintenance of the pool in your Body Corporate, please notify your Building Manager or Community Manager directly.
 They can assist with maintaining compliance and keeping the pool safe and enjoyable for all.
-To contact SSKB click here.
+To contact SSKB, please click here.